QubitPi/hashistack/docs/docs/intro.md

 - The **aws-my-app.pkr.hcl** is the standard [HashiCorp Packer Template][HashiCorp Packer Template] file.
 For example
 - The **variables.pkr.hcl**  is the standard [Packer Variable][HashiCorp Packer Variables] definitions

-    - Place make sure to place the following variable declaration block in _variables.pkr.hcl_ this is an [inversion of control][inversion of control] variable required by [HashiCorp AWS][HashiCorp AWS].
+    - Place make sure to place the following variable declaration block in _variables.pkr.hcl_. this is an [inversion of control][inversion of control] variable required by [HashiCorp AWS][HashiCorp AWS].
 The value of this variable will be set to the _AWS_REGION_ which will be talked about later

       ```hcl
       variable "aws_image_region" {